mef/documentation/docs/README.md

 # Graphology

-`graphology` is a specification for a robust & multipurpose JavaScript `Graph` object and aiming at supporting various kinds of graphs under a same unified interface.
+`graphology` is a specification and reference implementation for a robust & multipurpose JavaScript `Graph` object.

-`graphology` therefore handles directed, undirected & mixed graphs which can be either simple or have parallel edges.
+It aims at supporting various kinds of graphs under a same unified interface.

-Along with those specifications, one will also find a standard library full of graph theory algorithms and common utilities.
+A `graphology` graph can therefore be directed, undirected or mixed and can be simple or support parallel edges.

-So, even if we propose a reference implementation, anyone remains free to implement the present specifications and still be able to use the standard library & all the relevant libraries coded to work with `graphology`.
+Along with those specifications, one will also find a [standard library](standard-library.md) full of graph theory algorithms and common utilities such as graph generators etc.

 ## Installation